Radiokot/photoprism-android-client/README.md

 - Search by media types and custom queries
 - Search bookmarks – the search configuration can be bookmarked and applied later with a click
 - Endless session – no need to re-enter password
+- Connection to both private and public libraries
 - Support of mTLS (mutual TLS) and HTTP basic authentication

 ## Content sync